Gukesh stuns former world championship challenger Shirov as India B clinch fifth win in row | Sports-Games

 There were a lot of checkmating patterns later on in the game, Gukesh added.B Adhiban was also in fine fettle, downing GM Eduardo Iturrizaga in a strategic master piece while Nihal Sarin held Anton Guijar to a draw.India A and India C also notched up identical wins against Romania and Croatia respectively in other open section matches.Meanwhile in the womens section, India A also registered their fifth consecutive victory with Tania Sachdev once again bringing the winning point for her team.

-Young Indian Grandmaster D Gukesh caused a big upset at the 44th Chess Olympiad here on Tuesday by defeating former World Championship Challenger Alexei Shirov as India B shocked Spain 2.5-1.5.
+Young Indian Grandmaster D Gukesh continued his brilliant run to stun former World Championship Challenger Alexei Shirov as India 'B' shocked Spain 2.5-1.5 in the fifth round of the Open section in the Chess Olympiad here on Tuesday.

-Exhibiting a brilliant gameplay, Gukesh not only extended his unbeaten run at the prestigious event but also helped India B register an impressive victory against fourth-seeded Spain, the team's fifth successive win in the open section.
+Exhibiting a brilliant gameplay, Gukesh, who recently crossed the 2,700 ELO barrier in live ratings, not only extended his unbeaten run at the prestigious event but also helped India B register an impressive victory against fourth-seeded Spain, the team's fifth successive win in the open section.

 It was Gukesh's fifth victory on the trot in this event.
 Incidentally, after the win, he overtook Vidit Gujrathi in live ratings to become the third highest rated player in India after Viswanathan Anand and P Harikrishna.